India's cigarette giant makes a healthy choice

 Investors initially knocked $1.3 billion from ITC’s market value after Australia’s move, although the stock has since recovered, in part because most smokers in India buy cigarettes in single sticks, not packs.

-An investor favorite for its defensive characteristics, ITC shares have risen 32 percent this year, outpacing the 13 percent rise in the index.
+An investor favourite for its defensive characteristics, ITC shares have risen 32 percent this year, outpacing the 13 percent rise in the index.

 ITC makes Sunfeast biscuits, Bingo snacks and the Fiama Di Wills range of soaps and shampoos, competing with the likes of Hindustan UnileverLtd, Procter & Gamble Co, Godrej Consumer Products Ltd and Dabur India Ltd in a price-sensitive market worth $13 billion and growing at 15-20 percent a year.